Amey23/Recommention-System/README.md

 # Recommention-System
-**This repository contains the code for building movie recommendation engine.**
+**This repository contains the code for building movie recommendation system.**

 •	Approach 1 :- By weighted average
 •	Approach 2 :- By popularity and genre
 •	Approach 3 :- By content(overview) based